Colchester Woodturners 2018

 9.17 The disposal of any un-required assets shall be decided by vote of members at a club meeting.

-10.1 The financial year of the Club will run from 8th November to 7th November of the following year.
+10.1 The financial year of the Club will run from 8th October to 7th October (or a date prior to the November club meeting) of the following year.

 10.2 The income and property of the Club, however derived, shall be applied solely towards the objects of the Club and the benefit of the majority of the members.